Dimension constraints in some problems involving intermediate curvature: The Case of Uniformly Positive Intermediate Curvature

 Let $M$ be a Riemannian manifold.
 A $\mu$-bubble is a hypersurface $\Sigma\subset M$ with prescribed mean curvature $H=h$, where $h$ is a function on $M$ to be chosen.
 In variational perspective, we consider the generalized perimeter functional

 When $\Omega$ is a critical point of $E_0$, its boundary $\Sigma=\p\Omega$ is a $\mu$-bubble.
 The second variation formula of $E_0$ at a critical point is computed to be

-A $\mu$-bubble is called \textit{stable} if the second variation (\ref{eq-mububble:d^2E0}) is always non-negative.
+A $\mu$-bubble is called \textit{stable} if the second variation (\ref{eq-mububble:d^2E0}) is non-negative for all $\varphi$.
 To demonstrate how stable $\mu$-bubbles interact with uniformly positive curvatures, here we prove that a stable $\mu$-bubble in a manifold with $\C_2\geq\lambda>0$ satisfies a Bonnet-Myers' theorem, for a properly chosen function $h$.